Garden furniture: Seating

 Garden furniture is often sold as a patio set consisting of a table, four or six chairs, and a parasol.
 A picnic table is used for the purpose of eating a meal outdoors.
 Long chairs, referred to as chaise longue, are also common items.
-Recently seating furniture has been used for conversation areas using items like couches.

 Temperature control

 The British 'garden parasol' or American 'garden umbrella' is the term for a specialised type of umbrella designed to provide shade from the sun.
 Parasols are either secured in a weighted base or a built-in mount in the paving.
 Some are movable around outdoor tables and seating, others centred through a hole mid-table.